haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 Also it have very nice git diff view inside vim itself, good looking and nice to use.

+To see all available git commands under this plugin just type `:G<tab>`.Provided you are been inside a git repository.

 Back to `Topics`_